Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/altinity-kb-aggressive_merges.md

-Q: Is there any way I can dedicate more resources to the merging process when running ClickHouse on pretty beefy machines (like 36 cores, 1TB of RAM, and large NVMe disks)?
+Q: Is there any way I can dedicate more resources to the merging process when running ClickHouse® on pretty beefy machines (like 36 cores, 1TB of RAM, and large NVMe disks)?

 Mostly such things doing by changing the level of parallelism: